Imprint

 Character Design

-I began with 2D concepts exploring anthropomorphized primitive shapes and loose proportions.
-The goal was a unified stylized look, charming and simple enough for players to "imprint" themselves upon.
-These informed later 3D modelling, rigging, and animation in Blender.
-In Unity, I recreated the grainy aesthetic using shader graph, experimenting with custom lighting and procedural noise textures.
+Imprint's character design started with 2D exploration of humanoids and simple primitive shapes with flexible proportions.
+The aim was a stylized, approachable look that players can easily relate to.
+The designs guided later 3D modeling, rigging, and animation in Blender.
+In Unity, I built the grainy visual style using Shader Graph, experimenting with custom lighting and procedural noise textures.

-Imprint's interactive elements are tightly woven around its themes and tone.
-The experience opens with limited agency, immersing players in monotony and quiet suspense - before offering them brief yet meaningful choices that invite sentimental reflection.
-Each element was considered for its affordances, signifiers, feedback, and emotional impact: how players discover it, what it suggests, how it responds, and the mark it leaves.
+Imprint's interactive elements revolve its themes and emotional tone.
+Starting with limited agency, players are immersed in monotony and quiet suspense - before being offered brief yet meaningful choices that open space for sentimental reflection.
+Interactive elements was considered for their affordances, signifiers, feedback, and emotional impact: how they are discovered, what they suggest, how they respond, and the mark they leave on players.

 Perspective With a Purpose

-Composition also plays a narrative role: shifting scales of rooms and camera transitions from wide-angle detachment to an intimate over-the-shoulder view mirror a cyclical tension between individual and collective identity.
+Composition reinforces the narrative: shifting spaces, scales, and camera angles - from distant wide shots to intimate over-the-shoulder views - reflect a cyclical tension between individual and collective identity.

 More games: